hubtype/botonic/packages/botonic-plugin-google-translate/README.md

 ### Add the plugin

-You need to add the following configuration to your vot's plugins:
+You need to add the following configuration to your bot's plugins:

 ```js
 export const plugins = [